pluralsight/guides/draft/big-data/data-analysis-with-no-data-analyse-skills-red-sqirl-introduction/article.md

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/a58c5aba-7f25-4da7-ac60-891d84745ed9.png)

-Step 1.
+###### Step 1.
 So this is our Red Sqirl interface it’s made up of 3 main sections.

 So let’s outline the 3 main sections of Red Sqirl.

-Section 1.
-On the left we have two tabs:
+<b>Section 1.
+On the left we have two tabs:</b>

-The flow-chart canvas, this is where the workflow will be executed.
+- The flow-chart canvas, this is where the workflow will be executed.
-The remote file system  - where we can connect to any ssh server.
+- The remote file system  - where we can connect to any ssh server.

 T03